VIBER/WHATSAPP 24/7 SUPPORT

-A moderate introduction to the capital of Norway in this combo 3-hrs driving and 1-hr walking tour.
-Visit Vigeland park woith its amazingly imaginative sculptures, Holmenkollen Ski jump - Oslo’s finest vantage point, Viking Ship Museum with one of the oldest wooden boats on display, and Oslo City Hall.
+Introducing the capital of Norway!
+In this combo 3-hrs driving and 1-hr walking tour, you will get a unique chance to visit the Vigeland Park with its amazingly imaginative sculptures, Holmenkollen Ski jump - Oslo’s finest vantage point, Viking Ship Museum with one of the oldest wooden boats on display, and Oslo City Hall.

-Oslo cathedral is a very old church, dating to the 17th century.
+Oslo Cathedral is an ancient church, dating to the 17th century.
 The Norwegian Royal Family and the Norwegian Government use the Cathedral for public events.
 In 2001, Oslo Cathedral was the site of the wedding of Haakon, Crown Prince of Norway, and Mette-Marit Tjessem Høiby.

-The Viking Ship Museum is part of the Museum of Cultural History of the University of Oslo, and houses archaeological finds from different areas of Scandinavia.
-The main attractions are the Oseberg ship, Gokstad ship and Tune ship.
-Additionally, the Viking Age display includes sledges, beds, a horse cart, wood carving, tent components, buckets and other grave goods.
+The Viking Ship Museum is part of the Museum of Cultural History of the University of Oslo and houses archaeological finds from different areas of Scandinavia.
+The main attractions are the Oseberg ship, Gokstad ship, and Tune ship.
+Additionally, the Viking Age display includes sleds, beds, a horse cart, wood carving, tent components, buckets, and other grave goods.

-fter 1 hr of walking, we will hop onto your private minibus and will depart to Vigeland park – the world’s largest sculpture park made by a single artist, and one of Norway’s most beautiful tourist attractions.
-This unique sculpture park is Gustav Vigeland’s lifework with over 200 sculptures made out of bronze, granite and wrought iron.
+After an exciting 1 hour walk, you will depart to Vigeland park – the world’s largest sculpture park made by a single artist and one of Norway’s most beautiful tourist attractions.
+This unique sculpture park is Gustav Vigeland’s lifework, with over 200 sculptures made of bronze, granite, and wrought iron.

 Questions?
 Call us right now 1.855.866.8773 or email email@example.com